mayerantoine/breast_cancer_classification/README.md

 ## Future work

-Next steps would be to investigate the Voting Ensemble and Hyperparameters to see how we could improve performace.
+Next steps would be to investigate the Voting Ensemble and Hyperparameters to see how we could improve performance.
-Also we could extend the project into more MLOps by adding source version control to the code and create a DevOps pipeline to kick our ML pipeline when there a valid and tested code commit.
+Also we could extend the project into more MLOps by adding source version control to the code and create a DevOps pipeline to kick our ML pipeline for training,testing and deployment.